bensonbanda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody script will add execution to owner,groups and every user.
 8-James_Bond script will all the permission to other users except for owners and group users.
-9-John_Doe will create file permission
+9-John_Doe will create file permission 10-mirror_permissions script will copy file permission of one file to another file.